Charles Stross: Career

 In the 1970s and 1980s, Stross published some role-playing game articles about Advanced Dungeons & Dragons in White Dwarf magazine.
-Some of his creatures, such as the death knight, githyanki (the name borrowed from George R. R. Martin's 1977 novel, Dying of the Light), githzerai, and slaad (a chaotic race of frog-like humanoids) were later published in the Fiend Folio monster compendium.
+Some of his creatures, such as the death knight, githyanki (the name borrowed from George R. R. Martin's 1977 novel, Dying of the Light), githzerai, and slaad (a chaotic race of frog-like humanoids) were later published in the Fiend Folio monster compendium for the Dungeons & Dragons role-playing game.

-His first published short story, "The Boys", appeared in Interzone in 1987.
+His first published short story, The Boys, appeared in Interzone in 1987.
 A collection of his short stories, Toast: And Other Rusted Futures, was released in 2002; subsequent short stories have been nominated for the Hugo Award, Nebula Award, and other awards.
 His first novel, Singularity Sky, was published by Ace Books in 2003 and was also nominated for the Hugo Award.
-His novella "The Concrete Jungle" (published in The Atrocity Archives) won the Hugo award for its category in 2005.
-His novel Accelerando won the 2006 Locus Award for best science fiction novel, was a finalist for the John W. Campbell Memorial Award for Best Science Fiction Novel, and was on the final ballot for the Hugo Award in the best novel category.
+His novella The Concrete Jungle (published in The Atrocity Archives) won the Hugo award for its category in 2005.
+His novel Accelerando won the 2006 Locus Award for Best Science Fiction Novel, was a finalist for the John W. Campbell Memorial Award for Best Science Fiction Novel, and was on the final ballot for the Hugo Award in the best novel category.
 Glasshouse won the 2007 Prometheus Award and was on the final ballot for the Hugo Award in the best novel category; the German translation Glashaus won the 2009 Kurd-Laßwitz-Preis.
-His novella "Missile Gap" won the 2007 Locus Award for best novella, and most recently he was awarded the Edward E. Smith Memorial Award or Skylark at Boskone 2008.
+His novella Missile Gap won the 2007 Locus Award for best novella, and he was awarded the Edward E. Smith Memorial Award or Skylark at Boskone 2008.

 His novel The Atrocity Archives (2004) detailed a British intelligence agency tasked with investigating otherworldly horrors; using ideas similar to those in the RPG book Delta Green (1996), Stross wrote in the afterword to the book: "All I can say in my defence is ...
 I hadn't heard of Delta Green when I wrote The Atrocity Archive ...
 I'll leave it at that except to say that Delta Green has come dangerously close to making me pick up the dice again."

-"Rogue Farm," his 2003 short story, was adapted into an eponymous animated film that debuted in August 2004.
+Rogue Farm, his 2003 short story, was adapted into an eponymous animated film that debuted in August 2004.

-Stross was one of the Guests of Honour at Orbital 2008, the British National Science Fiction convention (Eastercon), in March 2008.
+Stross was one of the Guests of Honour at Orbital 2008, and at the British National Science Fiction convention (Eastercon) in March 2008.
 He was the Author Guest of Honour at the Maryland Regional Science Fiction Convention (Balticon) in May 2009.
 He was Author Guest of Honour at Fantasticon (Denmark) in August 2009.
 He was the Guest of Honor at Boskone 48 in Feb 2011.

 Cubicle 7 used their Basic Role-Playing license to create The Laundry (2010), based on Stross' writings, wherein agents must contend with both the outer gods and the bureaucracy of the United Kingdom.

 In September 2012, Stross released The Rapture of the Nerds, a novel written in collaboration with Cory Doctorow.
 The two have also together been involved in the Creative Commons licensing and copyright movement.
-In December 2017 he gave a talk at 34C3.
+In December 2017 he gave a talk at 34C3 hacker conference.